MicrosoftDocs/Devices-docs/surface-hub/conditional_access_for_surface_hub.md

  - Device platforms - Windows
  - Client apps - Mobile apps and desktop

-## Grant Access Controls
+## Access Controls ##
-The Surface Hub device account isn't compatible with Conditional Access policies requiring the below types of Grant access controls.
-The device accounts for all Surface Hubs need to be [excluded](#exclude-device-account-from-unsupported-conditional-access-policies) from such policies.
+The Surface Hub device account isn't compatible with Conditional Access policies requiring the below types of Grant and Session Access controls.
+The device accounts for all Surface Hubs needs to be [excluded](#exclude-device-account-from-unsupported-conditional-access-policies) from such policies.

+#### Grant ####
 - Require multifactor authentication
 - Require authentication strength (Preview)
 - Require device to be marked as compliant